-- A foam roller is used as a self-massaging tool and has been touted to help with performance, injury recovery and flexibility.
+- A foam roller is used as a self-massaging tool, intended to help with performance, injury recovery and flexibility.

 But does it do all these things?
-Some will claim that rather than help, will cause tissue damage and could make performance worse.
+Some claim that rather than help, foam rollers cause tissue damage and could make performance worse.
 So, who is right?

 Recent research has shown that foam rolling is beneficial.
 In 2014, Macdonald et al. did a study that included a test group that used a foam roller after doing controlled exercise while the other test group just did the exercise.
 The result of the study showed that foam rolling was beneficial in decreasing post-exercise soreness as well as increasing range of motion.
 Other benefits seen from this study included the fact that the foam-rolling group was able to jump higher compared to those that did not use a foam roller.